openfin/hello-openfin-selenium-example/README.md

 hello-openfin-Selenium
 ===========================
-Examples of simple tests for Hello OpenFin app using popular WebDriver JS Bindings, test frameworks and assertion libraries.
+Included in this repository are simple example tests for the 'Hello OpenFin' app using the popular WebDriver JS Bindings, test frameworks and assertion libraries.

-We have modified the latest Chrome driver to work with OpenFin runtime.
+We have modified the latest Chrome driver to work with OpenFin Runtime.
 A copy of the chromedriver.exe is included in this project.

 Examples for the following WebDriver JS Bindings are included in this project: